AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 >[!NOTE]
 >
->There are two use-case-specific exceptions to the seven day dataset expiration on non-primary (cached/transient) data. <ul><li>[Adobe Journey Optimizer URL Shortener](https://experienceleague.adobe.com/docs/journey-optimizer/using/sms/sms-configuration.html#message-preset-sms)</li><li>[Edge Projections](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html#edge-projections)</li></ul>
+>There are two use-case-specific exceptions to the seven day dataset expiration on non-primary (cached/transient) data.
+See their respective documentation for more information on these features.<ul><li>[Adobe Journey Optimizer URL Shortener](https://experienceleague.adobe.com/docs/journey-optimizer/using/sms/sms-configuration.html#message-preset-sms)</li><li>[Edge Projections](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html#edge-projections)</li></ul>

-For these exceptional cases, you are recommended to remove application access in conjunction with CMK revocation or key disablement/deletion, to provide further safeguards to your data through user login.

 ## Next steps

 By completing the above steps, you have successfully enabled CMK for your organization.
-Data that is ingested into Platform will now be encrypted and decrypted using the key(s) in your [!DNL Azure] Key Vault.
+Data that is ingested into primary data stores will now be encrypted and decrypted using the key(s) in your [!DNL Azure] Key Vault.